-You can change your residency status by visiting the Student Connection with appropriate documentation.
+You can change your residency status by visiting the Student Welcome Center with appropriate documentation.
 Students may log into the WCC Gateway to check their current residency status; choose MyWCC, then the Student Services tab, click Student Records, then General Student Information.

-You may submit documentation to the Student Connection through the 12th day of the semester.
+You may submit documentation to the Student Welcome Center through the 12th day of the semester.